 As for the interior, the first thing you will notice is the angel roof.
-This is original 15th century work, made of laternating tie beams and hammer beams joined by arched braces.
-The protruding angel carvings have been defaced, losing their heads at the Reformaation, but the effect is still quite impressive.
+This is original 15th-century work, made of alternating tie beams and hammer beams joined by arched braces.
+The protruding angel carvings have been defaced, losing their heads at the Reformation, but the effect is still quite impressive.
 There is not one but two medieval fonts, one dating to the 12th century the other a relative newcomer from the 15th century.

 On the north wall is a worn niche which may have been associated with a medieval shrine to Our Lady.
 A group of bits and pieces of painted carvings are set within the niche, behind a protective piece of glass.
 There is also a partly-finished sedilia in the north aisle.
 One can imagine the stone mason laying down his tools at the end of a working day and never returning.